Royal Life Centers

-Royal Life Centers at The Haven, Royal Life Centers at Spokane Heights and Royal Life Centers at Cascade Heights are private rooms.
+Royal Life Centers at The Haven and Royal Life Centers at Spokane Heights have private rooms.
 At our other facilities, you may have a roommate depending on the current census.

 Is this a lockdown facility?

-Royal Life Centers is a private facility and like other private facilities we have an open door policy, therefore your loved one can choose to leave at any time.
+Royal Life Centers is a private facility and like other private facilities we have an open door policy, therefore we do not keep any guests against their wishes.
 However, our staff will do everything in their power to convince your loved one to stay and complete their treatment.